MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/hyper-v-network.md

 ## Monitor physical network devices

 VMM supports Link Layer Discovery Protocol (LLDP).
-You can now leverage the LLDP information to remotely monitor physical network device properties and information.
+You can now use the LLDP information to remotely monitor physical network device properties and information.
 You can view this information by using the VMM console and PowerShell.

 **Console view**